nrwl/nx/docs/shared/migration/migration-cra.md

 test your application.
 Vite is a next-gen tooling for building frontend applications, and is much faster than Webpack ( which CRA uses).

-If you do not want to use Vite, you can run `npx nx init --vite=false` instead.
+If you do not want to use Vite, you can run `npx nx@latest init --vite=false` instead.
 {% /callout %}

 ## Try Nx